GW-Lab/SMA-Monitor/README.md

 # SMA-Monitor
-This small VB.NET programm is for live monitoring your SMA-SB3600TL-21 inverter on the desktop of a Windows PC.
+This small VB.NET program is for live monitoring your SMA-SB3600TL-21 inverter on the desktop of a Windows PC.

 Program:
 VB.NET